Solution-based Fabrication of Quantum Dot Light-emitting Diodes

 Figure reprinted by permission from Macmillan Publishers Ltd: Qian L, Zheng Y, Xue J, Holloway PH.
 2011.
 Stable and efficient quantum-dot light-emitting diodes based on solution-processed multilayer structures.
 Nature Photonics.
 5: 543-548. http://dx.doi.org/10.1038/nphoton.2011.171

-Tags: Resources, Expert Reviews, Solution-based Fabrication, Quantum Dots, Light-emitting Diodes, Nanoparticles, Roll-to-Roll Manufacturing, print manufacturing, Electronics and Semiconductor Industries, multilayer light emitting diode structure, LED, quantum-dot active layers
+Tags: Resources, Expert Reviews, Solution-based Fabrication, quantum dots, Light-emitting Diodes (LEDs), Nanoparticles, Roll-to-Roll Manufacturing, print manufacturing, Electronics and Semiconductor Industries, multilayer light emitting diode structure, Light-emitting Diodes (LEDs), quantum-dot active layers